Emily W. Murphy: General Services Administration leadership

 Murphy at the ribbon cutting ceremony for the Department of Homeland Security St. Elizabeths Campus.

 After President Trump took office in January 2017, Murphy was appointed to the position of senior advisor to acting General Services Administration administrator Timothy Horne.
 On September 2, 2017, Trump nominated Murphy to the post of GSA administrator.
 The Senate confirmed Murphy's appointment by unanimous consent on December 5, 2017.
 Murphy succeeded Obama appointee Denise Turner Roth.

 In March 2018, an Inspector General's report found that Murphy had a policy of permitting alcohol consumption in her office by employees after working hours on Fridays.

 In 2018, Murphy became involved in a dispute surrounding a decision to cancel plans to move the Federal Bureau of Investigation headquarters to outside of Washington, D.C., and to sell the land on which the J. Edgar Hoover Building stands.
 The land would be for development.
 Instead, a more expensive rebuild at the existing location was proposed.
 House Democrats alleged that this decision was influenced by Trump's desire to prevent a rival hotel being built on Pennsylvania Avenue.
 Murphy faced questions at a 2018 congressional hearing regarding the White House's involvement in this decision; she said that Trump was not involved in the decision and that the direction was received from the FBI.
 A GSA Inspector General report published in August 2018 revealed Murphy's testimony "left the misleading impression that she had no discussions with the President or senior White House officials in the decision-making process about the project"; Murphy had failed to disclose her meetings with the president on two occasions regarding the project, and one with his Chief of Staff John Kelly.

-Murphy left the White House on January 15, 2021, before Donald Trump's term expired.
+Murphy left the White House on January 15, 2021, before Trump's term expired.
 On April 6, 2021, President Joe Biden nominated Robin Carnahan to serve as the administrator of the General Services Administration.
 After confirmation by the United States Senate, Carnahan was sworn into office on July 2, 2021.

 In 2021, Murphy was hired by George Mason University as a Senior Fellow in the school of business's Center for Government Contracting.